 \subsection{Sleeping Posture Recognition}

 SPeM is placed on a queen-size mattress for its first home scenario application, which is the recognition of sleeping postures.
 This is crucial for high-precision posture recognition that can effectively prevent diseases such as bedsores.
 As shown in Fig. \ref{Fig. Actual Mat}, SPeM is designed to completely cover the mattress.
-Subjects are instructed to simulate four common sleeping postures on SPeM, as shown in Fig. \ref{Fig. Human Sleeping Posture}.
+Subjects are instructed to simulate four common sleeping postures in SPeM, as shown in Fig. \ref{Fig. Human Sleeping Posture}.
 The subject's body is oriented in the same direction as the mattress, and we allow some degree of movement and rotation of their arms, legs, torso, and head.
-The orientation of the chest is used to differentiate between the four postures, while allowing for some movement and rotation of the subject on the SPeM to diversify the dataset.
+The orientation of the chest is used to differentiate between the four postures while allowing for some movement and rotation of the subject on the SPeM to diversify the dataset.

-Fig. \ref{Fig. Pressure Image Example} shows some sampled pressure images of four human sleeping postures, from which a clear outline of the human body and pressure distribution can be seen.
-In addition to the changes caused by human pressure, there is also some noise distributed around the image edges.
-Therefore, in the process of pressure mode recognition, the classifier should focus more on the center of the pressure image rather than the edge area, and the neural network can undoubtedly achieve this purpose.
+Fig. \ref{Fig. Pressure Image Example} shows some sampled pressure images of four human sleeping postures, from which a clear outline of the human body and the pressure distribution can be seen.
+In addition to the changes caused by human pressure, there is also some noise distributed around the edges of the image.
+Therefore, in the process of recognition of the pressure mode, the classifier should focus more on the center of the pressure image rather than the edge area, and the neural network can undoubtedly achieve this purpose.
 The classification results of various DNN models are shown in Table \ref{Table.
 Classification results}, including CRNN, 3DCNN, and CDNN.
-It can be seen that these three DNN models all have fairly high accuracy and similar training time.
-Fig. \ref{Fig. Posture CM} shows the exampled CRNN confusion matrix of the sleeping posture task.
+It can be seen that these three DNN models have all fairly high accuracy and a similar training time.